 The leak also suggests that the game’s token rival character will be from an opposing school.
 Again, take this all with a pinch of salt until more official information arrives.

-On The Pokemon Company’s official press website, it was confirmed that Gen IX will have Pokemon HOME compatibility.
+On The Pokemon Company’s official press website, it was confirmed that Pokemon Gen 9 will have Pokemon HOME compatibility.

 “After their release, Pokemon Scarlet and Pokemon Violet will be able to link with Pokemon HOME, a service that allows Trainers to keep their entire Pokemon collection in one place,” it reads.